mjlyons/cookiecutter-cntnr/README.md

 * `CMD`: Alias for `docker` customized for your project.
 * `CMD-machine-start`: Starts the docker-machine.
 It'll create the machine if it doesn't exist yet.
+* `CMD-machine-ip`: Returns the IP of your machine is.
+* `CMD-machine-host`: Points your FQDN to your machine's IP in /etc/hosts.
 * `CMD-machine-stop`: Stops the docker-machine.
 * `CMD-restart`: Stops all containers, rebuilds them, and starts them back up.
 * `CMD-logs`: Shows the latest logs from all containers.
 Use `CMD-logs -f` to show new logs as they happen.
 * `CMD-containers`: Shows a list of the running containers.
 * `CMD-run CONTAINER COMMAND`: Runs a command on the container.
 * `CMD-term CONTAINER`: Opens a terminal on the container.
+* `CMD-volume-ls`: Lists named volumes for your project.
+* `CMD-volume-rm VOLUME`: Removes a named volume for your project.

 ## How does it work?